A Guide to Credit Card Grace Periods

 Can You Lose Your Credit Card’s Grace Period?

-It is possible to lose your credit card grace period if you don’t make on-time payments in full each month by the payment due date.
+Yes, you can lose your credit card grace period if you don’t make on-time payments in full each month by the payment due date.
 If you lose your grace period, you’ll be charged interest on the remaining portion of your balance.
 In the new billing cycle, you’ll also owe interest on any new purchases on the day the transaction takes place.
-This can lead to you falling into a debt cycle, which isn’t easy to get out of.
-(It’s wise to educate yourself on what happens to credit card debt when you die, too.)
+This can trap you in an expensive cycle of debt that can be hard to get out of.

 The Takeaway

-Your credit card grace period is an important tool that can save you money on interest if you pay off your balance in full each month.
+Your credit card grace period is an important tool that can save you money on interest if you pay off your statement balance in full each month.
 If you don’t pay your balance in full each month, you could lose this privilege temporarily.
-As such, you’d end up owing interest on your previous remaining balance and any new purchases.
+This means you’d end up owing interest on your remaining balance and any new purchases.

 FAQ